christian-bernstein/bernie-sql-editor/README.md

 This repository contains SQL-Editor's backend source.
 <br>
 > [!CAUTION]
 > **SQL-Editor is not meant for public usage.
-It contains critical bugs & security vulnerabilities:**
+It contains critical security vulnerabilities:**
 > E.g. passwords are stored in plaintext

 <br>